• Remembering

 Anatomical Location of Initial Energy Flow: Heart/Solar Plexus

-Enneagram Type 2 Core Dynamics in Therapy
+Enneagram Type 2 (PDP Pattern 2) Core Dynamics in Therapy

 Growth, integration and wholeness from habitual and reactive patterns to higher human capacities as a result of: